Pylons/pyramid/docs/narr/hooks.rst

 redirect requests to slash-appended routes.
 See :ref:`redirecting_to_slash_appended_routes` for examples.

-Here's some sample code that implements a minimal NotFound view callable:
+Here's some sample code that implements a minimal :term:`Not Found View`
+callable:

 .. code-block:: python
    :linenos: